mtopircean/essentials-by-livia/README.md

 ![Alt text](/static/readme/css-validator.png)

 ## Accessibility Test
-Majority of pages tested with the exception of pages which are user restricted that I wasn`t able to test due to CSRF not allowing me to test.
+Majority of pages tested with the exception of pages which are user restricted that I was not able to test due to CSRF not allowing me to test.
 For those, I`ve used the Lighthouse testing method.
 * About me